Skip to content

 Yes.
 We process applications for deferral and instalment arrangements for tax debts before the AEAT, including preparation of supporting documentation, calculation of required guarantees, and case follow-up.
 In certain cases, deferral without guarantees can be obtained for debts under EUR 30,000.

 Electronic AEAT notifications are automatically deemed rejected if not accessed within 10 business days of being made available on the electronic registry, with the same legal effect as if properly notified.
 Active notification management is therefore essential.
-We receive and process all AEAT notifications on your behalf.
+We receive and process all AEAT notifications on your behalf, ensuring that deadlines for responses to information requests, limited verification procedures, and provisional settlement proposals are never missed.

 First step